katiyarkartik0/Bookmyshow/README.md

 ## Acknowledgments

 - This project was created as a learning exercise for building RESTful APIs with Express.js and MongoDB.
-- Inspiration and guidance were drawn from various online tutorials and documentation.
+- Inspiration and guidance were drawn from various online tutorials and documentation and Airtribe.